Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 Trident United Way

 The 211 hotline is a just a phone call away or you can search their database to find services.
-211 is a FCC federal designated three digit dialing access to health and human services.
+211 is a Family Child Care program federal designated three digit dialing access to health and human services.
 It was modeled after the systems for 411 and 911.
-Alliance for Information and Referral Services (AIRS) and the United Way of America are national partners driving the movement that currently services over 70% of the country.
+Alliance for Information and Referral Services and the United Way of America are national partners driving the movement that currently services over 70% of the country.
 Current services include:

 Contact the local 211 hotline by dialing 2-1-1 or 800-922-2283.